 Sketch and notations for a two-dimensional domain

-Consider a two-dimensional domain defined on $\mathbf{x} \in \Omega_h$ a)Unstructured grid.

-b)Photo from a bird's view.
+Consider a two-dimensional domain defined on $\mathbf{x} \in \Omega_h$ b)Photo from a bird's view.
 Source: Google Earth.

 Figure: Water area surrounding an artificial island called Middelgrunden near the Copenhagen harbour in Denmark.